KandilKhaled/neocortexapi/Liam_resarch/Serialize_methods.md

 This method is specifically for the DistalDendrite class and it is used to serialize the parent cell object and make sure it is not serialized multiple times.

 ## Method  SerializeHtmConfig from 645 to 653
+'''

-'private static void SerializeHtmConfig(object obj, string name, StreamWriter sw)
+private static void SerializeHtmConfig(object obj, string name, StreamWriter sw)
         {
             var excludeEntries = new List<string> { nameof(HtmConfig.Random) };
             SerializeObject(obj, name, sw, excludeEntries);